abramov-vladislav/abramov-vladislav/README.md

 ### About Me

-- Software Engineer | Java Developer
+- Mobile AQA (Appium, Charles Proxy)
-- Passionate about clean code and scalable systems
+- Building AI agents and intelligent testing solutions
-- Always learning!
+- Constantly exploring new technologies and tools

 ---